 There are no official statistics in Switzerland on distressed industries.
-A private study found that in 2017 most bankruptcies were opened over businesses in the construction, tourism and craft sector.
-Despite the increased number of bankruptcy proceedings, no new landmark (bankruptcy or restructuring) proceedings were opened in the last 12 months of which we are aware.
-The most high-profile cases, which are still ongoing, include the Swissair insolvency proceedings (i.e., Flightlease AG, SAirLines AG and Swissair AG), the liquidation of the Petroplus group, which operated oil refineries in several European countries (including the liquidation of its holding company Petroplus Holding AG and the main operating company Petroplus Marketing AG, both domiciled in Zug), the insolvency proceedings of companies of the Erb group, of the Banque Privée Espírito Santo SA, as well as the bankruptcy proceedings of the Swiss Lehman Brothers entity.
+A private study found that in 2019 most bankruptcies were opened over businesses in the woodworking and furniture industry, closely followed by the construction and hospitality industry and craft enterprises.
+No new landmark (bankruptcy or restructuring) proceedings have been opened in the last 12 months of which we are aware.
+The most high-profile cases, which are still ongoing, include the Swissair insolvency proceedings (i.e., Flightlease AG, SAirLines AG and Swissair AG), the liquidation of the Petroplus group, which operated oil refineries in several European countries (including the liquidation of its holding company Petroplus Holding AG and the main operating company Petroplus Marketing AG, both domiciled in Zug), the insolvency proceedings of companies of the Erb group, of the Banque Privée Espírito Santo SA, and the bankruptcy proceedings of the Swiss Lehman Brothers entity.27